-So before I begin this review, a full disclosure on what I specifically do for uplighting.
-I happen to only uplight a couple gigs a year, partly due to the type of clients I attract that don’t desire additional lighting for their weddings, opting for the ambiance of the lighting that the venue has chosen.
+Before I begin this review, full disclosure on what I specifically do for uplighting.
+I happen to only uplight a couple of gigs a year, partly due to the type of clients I attract that don’t desire additional lighting for their weddings, opting for the ambiance of the lighting that the venue has chosen.
 This tends to be more of the farms and barns, where cafe lighting or other subtle lighting is incorporated into their designs.

 The Technical Specs